The Adventures of Paddy the Pelican

-The Adventures of Paddy the Pelican is an American animated television series that debuted on local stations in Chicago during the 1950s.
+The Adventures of Paddy the Pelican is an American animated television series created by Sam Singer, that debuted on local stations in Chicago during the 1950s.

 Description

 In the cartoon, Paddy's adventures were presented in comic strip drawings done by Sam Singer.
 The show appeared on the ABC network in the fall of 1950, but for only one month.
 The show aired on the ABC television network weekdays between 5:15 and 5:30pm from September 11, 1950 to October 13, 1950.
 Singer had also started producing a newspaper, Paddy Pelican Junior Journal.
-The animated episodes currently in existence all have copyright dates of 1954.
-Because the copyright was never renewed, all episodes entered the public domain in 2025.

 The show is noted for its pencil tests that were never finalized to the actual animation, reused animation, rambling and apparently improvised voiceovers by the creator himself, a muffled and poorly synchronized soundtrack made by an organ, and general low-budget problems.
 The only music is a few chords played on an organ, although the title card is accompanied by a man making noises apparently intended to sound like a pelican squawking.
-Most of the characters were voiced by Singer; however, one character was voiced by an uncredited actress.
+All characters were voiced by Sam Singer.

 Singer, who worked for Disney and other Hollywood animation studios, also produced a local children's television show, based on the Marshall Field's character "Uncle Mistletoe", as well as other early animated shows.